DevFrancisLab/alx-higher_level_programming/0x00-python-hello_world/README.md

 ##Play with strings

 This project involves writing a file 6-concat.py that prints Welcome to Holberton School! by concatinating two variables str1 and str2

+##Copy-Cut-Paste

+This project involves writing a python file 7-edges.py that prints three different parts of the Holberton word

+##Create a new sentence

+This project involves writing a python file 8-concat_edges.py that derives the sentence object-oriented programming with Python from a long sentence